 There are 11 public computers located on the first floor of the library with additional computers on the second floor in the teen area for patron use.
 Patrons need a valid CT library card to login.
 Guest passes are available for out-of-state patrons (please ask a Reference Librarian for assistance).
 All public computers have access to the Internet and Microsoft Office software.
 There is a 3 hour per patron per day maximum on public computers.

 Access is available for patrons with their own laptops.
 Wireless printing is not available.

-Is available Mondays from 10am-12pm with James Chapin and Fridays from 10am-12pm with Jack Rutherford.
+Available Monday from 10-12pm and Thursday from 6pm-8pm with James Chapin.
 No appointment needed.
 Please contact the Reference Desk with any questions.

 Public Fax Machine

 The self-service public fax machine is a pay service for out-going faxes only.
 The library cannot receive faxes for patrons.
 The machine is located near the first floor public copiers.

 Patrons may use a credit or debit card.
 The fax machine service takes VISA, MasterCard, American Express and Discover.
 Domestic Charges are $1.75 for the first page and $1.00 for each additional page.

 Your card will be charged when your fax has been successfully transmitted.

 - New User Tutorial – this tutorial has been designed to help people who have never used a computer before.

 - Mousing Around – this tutorial will help you become familiar with using the mouse.